TheTimmaeh/PHP-Daemon-Manager/README.md

 Remember: You can't do both.
 An enabled = 1 will always start the deamon, even when stopped by shell command.
-Also remember to use the name of your daemon instead of mydaemon.